Property Tax - Protesting Equalization Orders

 Appeals to District Court

-Counties with an approved alternative method for equalization have an extended deadline for filing a protest.
-The extended deadline is November 4.
+- Counties with an approved alternative method for equalization have an extended deadline for filing a protest (November 4).